wp-plugins/wordprezi/readme.txt

 == Installation ==

-= From WordPress.org =

-1. Download *WordPrezi*
-1. Upload `wordprezi` directory to the `/wp-content/plugins/` directory via stp, sftp, fcp, etc...
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Done!

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
 1. Search for 'WordPrezi'
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Done!

+= From WordPress.org =

+1. Download *WordPrezi plugin*
+1. Upload `wordprezi` directory to the `/wp-content/plugins/` directory via stp, sftp, ftp, etc...
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Done!